soccin/Compgen2016_VariantCalling/Labs/3_Tertiary/exercises/1_PICARD_A.md

 > *General tip*; you should balance sticking with a fixed copy of software versus continually updated to the latest.
 It is not an easy balance to find.
 And at some point in research you need to fix/freeze the pipeline in the same way there are data freezes.

 These two packages have a lot of overlap.
-One big different though is that PICARD does not have any way to stream files while SAMTOOLS does.
+One big difference though is that PICARD does not have any way to stream files while SAMTOOLS does.
 I am a huge (HUGE) fan of streaming (pipeing) and it really bothers me that PICARD will not let me use that feature of UNIX.
 However, I **STRONGLY** recommend using PICARD whenever there is a choice.
 You will be much happier although you will have lots of intermediate files.

 The one exception; indexing.
 If you need a quick way to index `samtools index` is the way to go.